RTEMS/rtems-docs/cpu-supplement/aarch64.md

 *ARM AArch64 architecture*
 (<https://en.wikipedia.org/wiki/ARM_architecture#AArch64_features>) in this port of RTEMS.
 The ARMv8-A versions are supported by RTEMS.
 Processors with a MMU use a static configuration which is set up during system start.
-SMP is supported.
+RTEMS operates exclusively at Exception Level 1 (EL1), dropping from EL2 or EL3 as necessary during the startup preamble in the shared `start.S`.
+RTEMS does not operate at EL0 at any time.

 **Architecture Documents**